tempesta-tech/tempesta-test/README.md

 Tests can be skipped or marked as expected to fail.
 More info at [Python documentation](https://docs.python.org/3/library/unittest.html).

+### Testing with chunked messages

+Some tests require division of request or response into small TCP segments ("chunks").
+This division is controlled by segment_size parameter of the client or the backend (see above).
+Usualy better to set this parameter programmaticaly rather than in client or backend configuration.

+An example to create tests which divide requests or responsies into chunks and iterate over various chunk sizes is here: `malformed/test_chunking_example.py`.

 ## Internal structure and motivation of user configured tests